-Some might have forgotten about the F-22’s problems with the on-board oxygen system, and the subsequent altitude and performance reductions that were enacted.
+Some might have forgotten about the F-22’s problems with the onboard oxygen system, and the subsequent altitude and performance reductions that were enacted.
 Not to mention all the issues it had with stealth coatings and such.
-Don’t forget as well that even the mighty F-16 had controllability issues related to its then new fly-by-wire technology, and that it failed its initial Operations Test so much as that the aircraft couldn’t be fixed before full-scale production was set to begin.
+Don’t forget as well that even the mighty F-16 had controllability issues related to its then-new fly-by-wire technology, and that it failed its initial Operations Test so much that the aircraft couldn’t be fixed before full-scale production was set to begin.
 Even the F-18 Hornet had its share of problems, and in the 1980s a decade after production, all F-18s were grounded for a “design problem” with its twin vertical tails.

 So What Might Be The Problem?

-That being said, put that all aside and let’s focus for a second on the F-35’s maneuverability and cockpit visibility.
+That being said, put that all aside, and let’s focus for a second on the F-35’s maneuverability and cockpit visibility.
 This is where I think we might have a problem, and might be looking at another F-4 Phantom style inadequacy.

 It’s also clear to any fighter pilot that the “bubble” canopy on the F-35 is not as “bubbly” as say the F-16 or F-15 canopy.
-I’m pretty certain that rearward visibility (something that is critical in a turning dogfight) is going to be difficult or poor for the pilot in an F-35.
+I’m pretty certain that rearward visibility (something critical in a turning dogfight) is going to be difficult or poor for the pilot in an F-35.

 But does it matter?

 The F-35 is predicted to have some of the finest sensor suites and technology ever put into an aircraft.
 One report stated that the F-35 is so good at technology and network-style interoperability that it might be used as a massive sensor for other fighters in the battlespace.
-A quarterback in the sky if-you-will.
+A quarterback in the sky if you will.